How to Avoid Bed Bugs in South Carolina

-Bed bugs feed on human hosts while we are usually in bed but can be found in many locations like seats in movie theaters and airports or from bed sheets to luggage at a hotel.
+Bed bugs feed on human hosts while we are usually in bed, but can be found in many locations: seats in movie theaters, airports, hotel luggage.
 These pests are excellent hitchhikers that move from one place to another on an unknowing human’s clothing or even furniture, making bed bugs tough to control.

 How to Control Bed Bugs

 The first step is identifying a bed bug and its signs.
 Nymphs are young bed bugs that range from 1.3 mm to 4-5 mm in length.
 When they mature, the bugs appear oval-shaped, grow to about 3/16th of an inch in length, six legs, two antennae, and are wingless.
 Before they feed, bed bugs are flat and brown.
 After feasting on their host’s blood, the color deepens into a reddish appearance.

 If you notice bites on your arms and legs, small welts, rashes, or a pattern of tiny insect bites, look around your property for discarded exoskeletons (bug shells), empty bug eggshells, pale larvae, and flat tiny bugs.
 Also, check your bedsheets and sleepwear for minuscule droplets of blood from their bites.

 If you are visiting a hotel, check the bed or couch for bed bugs.
 Look within the seams between your mattress, box spring, cushioned furniture, and sheets in your room.
 Look for tiny, flat brown bugs, eggs, castoff shells, or droppings that look pin-sized.